-This reserve records fair value changes on investment securities at FVOCI which amounted to AZN 144,000 (2020: nil).
+As at December 31, 2021, this reserve recorded fair value changes on investment securities at FVOCI which amounted to AZN 144,000.
+No significant fair value change was observed as at December 31, 2022.

 26. CONTINGENCIES, COMMITMENTS AND OPERATING RISKS